iamsayan/wp-last-modified-info/readme.txt

 == Upgrade Notice ==

 = 1.7.0 =
 In this release, we make this plugin compatible with WordPress 5.5.
+Please re-configure your plugin settings, otherwise it may stop working.